 These small groups (8-15 people) meet monthly (usually in members’ homes) and combine food and fellowship with opportunities for frank and open discussion of many topics including ones on faith and religion.
 These supportive and non-judgmental groups help to confirm member’s beliefs in the Catholic faith.
 The communities jointly sponsor the church’s team for the Gloucester County Relay for Life (American Cancer Society fundraiser).
 New members are always welcome.

 This social and community-building organization comprised of women of the parish has several fundraising events each year.
 All monies earned are funneled back into the parish wherever they are needed.
-Events include the Christmas cookie sale, spaghetti dinner, and fish fry.
-The group also provides the bereavement receptions after funerals, and provides refreshments for the blood drives andcraft shows.
+Events include the Christmas cookie sale, spaghetti dinner, hosting a Father’s Day brunch, and an annual bazaar, as well as other activities throughout the year.
+The group also provides the bereavement receptions after funerals, which is a vital ministry of our parish.
 Members attend First Friday Mass at 9:00 a.m. followed by their monthly meeting.
 New members are always welcome.

 The junior (grades 6-8) and senior (grades 9-12) levels of this group work to foster a sense of faith, community, and service in their members through entertaining and fun sessions each month.
 They facilitate participation by parish youth in regional and diocesan youth events.
 Adult volunteers are needed to assist with activities.